Yamamoto completes outstanding October with Game 7 heroics, World Series MVP

-TORONTO (AP) — Yoshinobu Yamamoto was named World Series MVP for the Los Angeles Dodgers with one of the greatest pitching performances in Fall Classic history, including an epic relief appearance in Game 7 on Saturday night.
+TORONTO (AP) — Yoshinobu Yamamoto's arms were so tired, he needed help lifting the World Series MVP trophy.

+Hardly a surprise, considering how much he pitched in the final two games of this seven-game classic.

-Yamamoto pitched 2 2/3 scoreless innings in the clincher a day after throwing 96 pitches in a Game 6 win.
-He also threw a four-hitter in Game 2 that was the first complete game in the World Series since 2015.
+Yamamoto capped one of the best pitching performances in World Series history with 2 2/3 scoreless innings to end the clincher.
+That came one day after throwing 96 pitches in the Dodgers' Game 6 win, and he also pitched a four-hitter in Game 2 to help Los Angeles repeat as champions in a fantastic Series against the Toronto Blue Jays.

-“Yamamoto is the GOAT!” manager Dave Roberts shouted moments before the Dodgers hoisted the World Series trophy.
+“It’s pretty crazy,” Dodgers manager Dave Roberts said of Yamamoto's heavy workload.
+“I’m kind of crazy for sending him back out there.
+But I just felt he was the best option.”

+Hard to argue there.
 The 27-year-old Japanese ace pitched out of a jam in the ninth inning, leaving the bases loaded and the score tied at 4.
-After cruising through the 10th, he worked around Vladimir Guerrero Jr.'s leadoff double to preserve a 5-4 lead and lock up LA's second consecutive championship.
+After cruising through the 10th, he worked around Vladimir Guerrero Jr.’s leadoff double in the 11th to preserve a 5-4 lead and lock up LA’s second consecutive championship.

+“Yamamoto is the GOAT!”
+Roberts shouted moments before the Dodgers hoisted the World Series trophy.

+Still, even Yamamoto wasn't sure he'd be able to get the job done in Game 7.

+“Before I went in, to be honest, I was not really sure if I could pitch up there to my best ability,” he said through a translator.
+“But as I started getting warmed up, because I started making a little bit of an adjustment, then I started thinking I can go in and do my job.”

 Signed from Japan to a $325 million, 12-year contract before last season, Yamamoto was 3-0 with a 1.09 ERA against the Toronto Blue Jays.
 The 27-year-old struck out 15 and walked two over 17 2/3 innings, allowing two runs and 10 hits.